emindeniz/Insight_employee_retention/readme.md

 ### How to run

+Run `employee_retention.ipynb` for a look at this problem.

 ### Goal

 Employee turn-over is a very costly problem for companies.
 The cost of replacing an employee